Skip to main content Skip to main navigation Skip to search

 Trade facilitation, barriers and NTMs

-Non-tariff measures: Compilation of a dataset for analysis of bilateral trade policy measures
+Non-tariff measures: a methodology for the quantification of bilateral trade effects of policy measures at a product level

 Australia’s biosecurity market access and agricultural exports: Case study of cattle exports to ASEAN countries (PDF)